unknown321/mgsv_emulator/README.md

 ## mgsv_emulator
 this is an unfinished mgsv client/server emulator.
 This repo has been abandoned, but you can still ask questions.

+You should take a look at https://github.com/mxmstr/NucleusGameFixes and https://github.com/mxmstr/mgsv_emulator for working implementations.

-Code in master is clunky and hard to extend, I am working on a better version in v2 branch.
+Code in master is clunky and hard to extend, v2 branch looks a little better.

 Look for `*.bin` files if you need encryption keys.